moest-np/center-randomize/CONTRIBUTION.md

 3. Add Rye on your system if it is not installed already.
 [Source](https://rye-up.com/guide/installation/)
 4. Install all the dependencies using `rye sync`.
 5. Install pre-commit hook using `rye run pre-commit install`
-6. Run `rye add package_name` (if you wish to add any packages as per your requirements.)
+6. Run `rye add package_name` (if you wish to add any packages as per your requirements.) and make sure to execute ```rye sync``` to add these dependencies in your working environment.
-6. Run tests using `rye run pytest` or `rye run pytest -k test_function_name -v` to run specific file.
+7. Run tests using `rye run pytest` or `rye run pytest -k test_function_name -v` to run specific file.
-7. Do not push changes without the tests and coverage passing
+8. Do not push changes without the tests and coverage passing
-8. Commit your changes with **proper** commit messages in imperative form like `Add my best feature`, `Fix issues casusing whatever`, `Update docs` etc: [Good reference here](https://cbea.ms/git-commit/)
+9. Commit your changes with **proper** commit messages in imperative form like `Add my best feature`, `Fix issues causing whatever`, `Update docs` etc: [Good reference here](https://cbea.ms/git-commit/)
-9. Make changes and push to your forked repository
+10. Make changes and push to your forked repository
-10. Create PR to the forked repository as mentioned below
+11. Create PR to the forked repository as mentioned below

 ### Pull Requests (PRs):